Harder Stadium: Other teams

-Due to the large capacity of Harder Stadium, it is often used by professional teams exhibition games.
+Due to the large capacity of Harder Stadium, it is often used by professional teams' exhibition games.
 In 1991, the US Women's National Team played there before the 1991 FIFA Women's World Cup.
 Likewise, the US Men's National Team played there in 1994 against the Romanian National Team.

 Club teams also have played at Harder Stadium.
 In March 2004, the San Jose Earthquakes and Los Angeles Galaxy played a pre-season exhibition in Santa Barbara.
 Following the success of MLS teams at Harder, in March 2006 & 2007, the UC Santa Barbara men's team played exhibition matches against the Columbus Crew while in July 2006, Cruz Azul and Los Angeles Galaxy played.
-March 2007 also saw Shizuoka Sangyō University of Japan played off against UCSB.
+March 2007 also saw Shizuoka Sangyō University of Japan play against UCSB.
 March 2009 saw Club América and Monarcas Morelia played, while UCSB has scheduled to play the Mexican U-17 National Team.
+A friendly between Wrexham and Bournemouth took place on July 20, 2024, in front of 13,322 people.

+On June 18, 2024, it was announced that the Santa Barbara Sky of USL League One had signed a multi-year deal to bring professional soccer to the stadium.
+The Sky will begin play in March 2025.
+On November 13, 2024, the United Soccer League announced that the USL Championship franchise rights held by Memphis 901 FC had been transferred to Santa Barbara Sky FC.
+The Sky would begin play in the USL Championship in 2026, opting to skip USL League One entirely.

 Non-sporting activities

 Every year, the school's Associated Students Program Board have thrown a free day-long party, known as EXTRAVAGANZA, at Harder Stadium.
-Previous bands to have played at the festival include Fleetwood Mac, Sublime, No Doubt, Jack Johnson, T.I., Run-D.M.C., Coolio, Busta Rhymes, The Black Eyed Peas, Jane's Addiction, MxPx, Social Distortion, Eve 6, Pepper, Slightly Stoopid, Ludacris, Nas, Hellogoodbye, and E-40.
+Previous bands to have played at the festival include Fleetwood Mac, The Grateful Dead, Sublime, No Doubt, Jack Johnson, T.I., Run-D.M.C., Coolio, Busta Rhymes, The Black Eyed Peas, Jane's Addiction, MxPx, Social Distortion, Eve 6, Pepper, Slightly Stoopid, Ludacris, Nas, Hellogoodbye, and E-40.

 Harder Stadium also houses 18 art studios located beneath the seating risers.
 They are primarily used by graduate students and faculty.